ethz-adrl/ifopt/CONTRIBUTING.md

 ## Submitting a pull request
-Please create a [pull request](https://github.com/ethz-adrl/ifopt/compare) from you forked repo to the master branch.
+Please create a [pull request](https://github.com/ethz-adrl/ifopt/compare) from your forked repo to the master branch.

 - Keep pull requests small, focussing on one specific issue.
 - Describe concisely what you are solving and reference the corresponding issue.